Faculty and Staff

 Effective January 1, 2021, members of Teamsters Local 2010 (Unit 6) may be eligible for Expanded COVID Related Leave (ECRL) which provides up to 256 hours of ECRL (Expanded COVID Related Leave) for use between January 1, 2021 and December 31, 2021.
-Pro-rated for employees whose appointment is less than full-time, ECRL time may be used for the employee’s own COVID-19 illness; when the employee is experiencing COVID-19 related symptoms and is seeking diagnosis for their own illness; caring for an employee’s immediate family member who resides in the employee’s household who has COVID-19 symptoms or illness; is responsible for care of a minor child, who resides in the employee’s household, and whose school or daycare is closed due to COVID-19 resulting in the employee being unable to work; or when the employee is excluded from the worksite because of a requirement under Cal OSHA General Industry Safety Orders, Section 3205.
+Pro-rated for employees whose appointment is less than full-time, ECRL time may be used for COVID-19 related reasons when an employee is unable to work or telework, as outlined under CS Senate Bill 95 outlined above.

 CSUN employees are also eligible for leaves under their respective collective bargaining agreements and may explore flexible work schedules with their respective manager.